thatguy-za/rpi-stats-influxdbv2/README.md

-# A lightweight way to monitor raspberry pi (or other computer) statistics in influxdb
+# A lightweight way to monitor raspberry pi (or other computer) statistics in InfluxDB

 Inspired by [this guide](https://simonhearne.com/2020/pi-metrics-influx/), I wrote this script to send system stats to Influxdb 2.0+.